jbakse/site_builder/content/3D/index.md

 ## OpenSCAD

 [OpenSCAD](http://www.openscad.org/about.html) is a language for specifying procedural 3D forms using [constructive solid geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry).
 CSG is a modeling technique in which complex shapes are created by combining simple shapes using boolean operations like union, difference, and intersection.
 It is well suited to designing mechanical parts for manufacturing, but not well suited for organic shapes, characters, or animation.
 OpenSCAD is a language, not an interactive modeler, and OpenSCAD files fully specify the modeling process rather than the just the resulting geometry.
-Because of this, OpenSCAD is well suited to specifying parametric designs.
+Because of this, OpenSCAD is well-suited to specifying parametric designs.

 [OpenSCAD.org](http://www.openscad.org/)
 : Main site for OpenSCAD.
 IDE Download, Documentation, Examples.